tiendu/tiendu.github.io/_posts/2024-12-08-rust-concepts-concurrency.markdown

 - **Waiting**: Use `.join()` to ensure threads finish before the program ends.
 This ensures that the main thread waits for spawned threads to complete.
 - **Ownership**: Move data into threads or share safely using `Arc`. `Arc` (atomic reference counting) is used to share ownership of data across threads safely.
 For mutable data, consider using `Mutex` or `RwLock` to ensure safe access.
 - **Data Races**: Prevent conflicts with `Mutex` when threads modify shared data.
 Mutex ensures that only one thread can access the data at a time, avoiding race conditions.
 - **Async Programming**: Rust's `Future` trait enables asynchronous programming, allowing tasks to run concurrently without blocking the thread.
-Implement poll to manually drive the execution of a future.
-Use `Context` and `Waker` to notify when the future can make progress.
-Futures can be awaited using async executors, allowing efficient execution of long-running tasks.
-- **Custom Futures**: You can create custom futures by implementing the `Future` trait and using `Pin` to prevent moving the data, ensuring memory safety in async tasks.
-The `poll` method checks if the task is completed or still pending, and `Poll::Ready` signals completion.